savedra1/terraform-aws-simple-site/README.md

 # Simple site spin-up

-This Terraform module allows you to easily spin up a static site with HTTPS support hosted in AWS S3, served by AWS Cloudfront.
+This Terraform module allows you to easily spin up a static website hosted in AWS S3, served by AWS Cloudfront with TLS and `www.` support.
 If you choose to add a custom domain (managed by AWS Route 53), a hosted zone and ACM certification will be created and assigned.

 The module is very easy to use and allows flexible configuration with optional inputs.